 That night, Alazne and I dined at a restaurant located in our hotel.
 Its dining room reminded me of lounge bars featured in Hollywood movies from the forties, but if they had been jazzed up with vibrant colors.
-The marble flooring reflected the shadows of the tables and chairs, and shined under the scarlet, polyhedric lamps.
+The marble flooring reflected the shadows of the tables and chairs, and shone under the scarlet, polyhedric lamps.
 Both the pillars and the velvet curtains were apple red, and all the internal walls were covered in a mosaic of mirrors that reflected each other.
 My girlfriend and I filled our stomachs with ham croquettes, seafood chowder and lamb chops with honey sauce, and we topped it off with rice pudding sprinkled with burnt sugar and cinnamon.

 When we walked up to our room we knew that despite how exhausted we were, we couldn’t go to sleep on a full stomach, so we leaned our backs against the headboard and we watched YouTube videos on Alazne’s tablet while we held hands.
 Near midnight, our caresses turned into making out, and then undressing ourselves to taste each other’s skin.
 We made love as if sleepwalking.
 Only our moans rose above the electric humming that leaked through the walls.

-As if my conscious mind has suddenly switched on, I find myself retracting my tongue in a second long break from lapping up Alazne’s swollen, lubricated labia.
+As if my conscious mind has suddenly switched on, I find myself retracting my tongue in a second long break from licking Alazne’s swollen, lubricated labia.
 My girlfriend’s hamstrings are resting on my trapezius muscles, the fingers of my hands are interlaced with hers.
 I absorb the view: the enlarged, throbbing clitoris peeking out from the hood, the shiny, punch pink labia minora spread as if welcoming a deep kiss, a catenary of gooey pussy juice linking my mouth to her vagina.
-As I lean in to polish her pulsating clit with my wet tongue, I realize that I have never felt as comfortable in my new role as a man than now, when I direct my girlfriend’s pleasure with the tip of my tongue while a pool of my creamy cum slides slowly down her perineum.
+As I lean in to polish her pulsating clit with my wet tongue, I realize that I have never felt as comfortable in my new role as a man than now, when I direct my girlfriend’s pleasure with the tip of my tongue while a trail of my creamy cum slides slowly down her perineum.

 On the next morning we took advantage of the breakfast buffet again and then abused the services of the same taxi company so they would drive us around.
-This time, though, we could have bothered to walk, as we only wanted to leave the housing development with a hundred identical houses, and then go past an isolated and quiet working-class neighborhood made out of peanut-colored apartment buildings.
+This time, though, we could have bothered to walk, as we only wanted to leave the housing development filled with a hundred identical houses, and then go past an isolated and quiet working-class neighborhood made out of peanut-colored apartment buildings.
 The taxi left us at a train station, barely a raised platform.
 We took the C3 line to Oviedo, a journey that would take around an hour.

 I had already braved through what I intended to face in Asturias.
 I had wanted to discover if I was resilient enough as a human being to return home after I abandoned the consequences of my choices for twenty years.
-Now I can’t tell if I’m relieved of just numb.
+Now I can’t tell if I’m relieved or just numb.
 But I want to take advantage of the rest of our time here to enjoy the sights with the love of my life.

 Alazne and I sit shoulder to shoulder on the train.
 I look around the plasticky interior and at the commuters bathed in fluorescent light.
 Most seem tired or fed up as if they are heading to work.
 A few of them are staring down at e-book readers.
-A couple of young guys are listening to music through their earphones and they have it way too loud, leaking the drum beats.
+Two young guys are listening to music through their earphones and they have it way too loud, leaking the drum beats.

 “So what are we seeing first?”
 Alazne asks while she plays lazily with my hand.
 “The cathedral?”